 Support during your studies

-Organisational and administrative support is readily available through the Distance Learning Organiser at KNect365 Learning and the Programme Convener at King's College London.
+Organisational and administrative support is readily available through the Distance Learning Organiser at Informa Connect and the Senior Programme Officer at King's College London.
 However, this programme is designed and delivered in a format that requires the student to study independently.
 Although academic staff will be available via the programme website for student queries, they do not tutor on a one-to-one basis.
 Students who enter this programme need to be aware of the commitment required to study for this challenging and rewarding degree course.
 The distance learning programme offers much freedom to suit professionals, therefore students need to bring self-discipline and self-motivation to be successful.

 There will be two intensive weekend seminars held in central London.
 These will be held in November 2020 and in March 2021.
 Authors and tutors lecture and revise study material for two full days each weekend.
 Students who cannot attend the seminars will be able to view recordings of the seminars.
 It is strongly recommended that students attend the seminars to benefit from the intensive revision sessions.